Fetal Pain

 late-term abortion: the grim reality

 Even in states advocating a pro-life stance, the possibility of later-term abortion persists through the phenomenon of "abortion tourism" — wherein mothers travel to other states for abortions.
-Almost 7 in 10 voters support at least some limits on abortion procedures based on a baby’s stage of development.
+Almost 7 in 10 voters support at least some limits on abortion based on a baby’s stage of development.

 Arm yourself and your peers with fetal pain facts and inspire others to oppose later-term abortion extremism!